The average solution of a TSP instance in a graph: Introduction

-In both cases, one can consider weighted versions, as is the case for TSP-instances as well.
-In that case every edge or arc is assigned some weight and $\tsp_k(v_1,\ldots,v_k)$ denotes the minimum sum of weights over all closed walks visiting each of these vertices.
+The $k$-TSP Wiener index of a digraph can be defined compeletely similar as in the graph case (see~\cref{def:Wtspk_Di}).
+In both cases, one can consider weighted versions, as is the case for TSP instances as well.
+In that case, every edge or arc is assigned some weight, and $\tsp_k(v_1,\ldots,v_k)$ denotes the minimum sum of weights over all closed walks visiting each of these vertices.
 An asymmetric TSP has to be formulated with weights on the arcs of a digraph, where the arcs $\vc{uv}$ and $\vc{vu}$ do not necessarily get the same weight.

-Both the TSP-Wiener index and Steiner-Wiener index for $k=2$ reduce to the usual Wiener index.
+Both the TSP Wiener index and Steiner Wiener index are proportional (with factors equal to $2$ and $1$ respectively) with the usual Wiener index when $k=2$.
 When $k=3$, it was proven in~\cite[cor.~4.5]{LMG16} that for trees $W_3(T)=\frac{n-2}{2} W(T)$.
 Nevertheless this is not true for all graphs, while we will note that $\Wtsp3(G)=(n-2)W(G)$ is true for all graphs $G$ and so in some sense this variant behaves nicer.
-As a main result, we characterize the graphs for which certain TSP-Wiener indices and Steiner-Wiener indices are equal up to exactly a factor $2.$
+As a main result, we characterize the graphs for which certain TSP Wiener indices and Steiner Wiener indices are equal up to exactly a factor $2.$ By dividing both quantities by $\binom{n}{k},$ one obtains the equivalent inequality $\mutspk(G)\le 2\mu_k(G).$